How thoroughly should you think about your domain name? Is it really that important?

 - Use domain name generators when stuck

-How to Choose the Perfect Domain Name
+How to Come Up With a Good Domain Name

 1. Use The Right Domain Name Extensions (.com, .org, .net)